-Students who already have Bachelor’s degrees and are seeking initial teaching certification in Science, Citizenship, English, Mathematics, or a Foreign Language will work closely with the Educational Foundations department.
+Students who already have Bachelor’s degrees and are seeking initial teaching certification in Science, Social Studies, English, Mathematics, or a Foreign Language (French, German or Spanish) will work closely with the Educational Foundations department.
 In terms of coursework, you will be required to complete any certification subject area coursework that was not part part of your undergraduate degree plus:

-- A Foundations Block of two education courses (Requires clearances; includes field experience)
+- Foundations Bloc courses (Requires clearances; includes field experience)

-- Professional Block courses (Requires APS status; includes field experience)
+- Professional Bloc courses (Requires APS admission; includes field experience)

 - A one semester student teaching experience

 - I'm interested - how do I get started?

 - What clearances do I need / what if I have violations?

 - What are the APS requirements? / What should I do if I don't meet APS requirements?

 - Can I complete my certification requirements while working during the day?